jeksman/smart-contract-ui-builder/README.md

 No security or performance guarantees are made about the default contracts types or any contract or dapp you deploy or interact with using smart-contract-ui-builder.

+When you have saved your template, select it to deploy a new instance.
+Double-click the contract constructors to enter your desired parameters.
+When you select deploy, the contracts will be published to your current Ethereum network in the order defined by the template.

 use at your own risk.

 ### Technical Notes